 If you are interested in finding out more information about this opportunity, please contact Spanish Professor John Prevost at firstname.lastname@example.org or (520) 494-5386.
+He is available to assist you in completing the registration and payment process.
+The deadline is May 19, 2016.
 Students are also highly encouraged to visit Universal's website at www.universal-spanish.com.
-Professor Prevost is available to assist you in completing the registration and payment process.
-The due date is May 20, 2015.

 The basic philosophy of Universal is that while a precisely defined core program is fundamental to ensuring the learning of the structure of the language, it is equally important that each student's course of study be appropriately geared for his or her aptitude, previous experiences, personal interests, and ongoing rate of progress during the program.
 Prior to starting a course of study, an outline is developed collaboratively by the student, the program director and the instructors.
 Each week, the student's progress is evaluated and adjustments are made to his or her course outline as necessary.
 Classes consist of one to five students per instructor and meet for five 50 minute sessions, Monday through Friday.